 Before beginning a fishing trip, you should know a few things, regardless of your level of experience.
 To be really successful, you must know how to tie a fishing hook, even though you will also need to know how to handle a fishing rod correctly, cast a line, and reel in your catch.

 To catch fish, you need to know how to set a hook.
-It's crucial to understand the basic procedures and when to put it up because various fish demand different approaches.
+It's crucial to understand the basic procedures and when to put it up as various fish demand different approaches.
 Planting a hook into a biting fish is known as setting a hook.

 Setting a Hook